BiBiServ/bibigrid/documentation/markdown/features/configuration.md

     db_password: changeme
     munge_key: # automatically generated via id_generation.generate_munge_key
     elastic_scheduling:
+      SuspendTime: 900  # if a node is not used for SuspendTime seconds, it will shut down
+      SuspendTimeout: 30 # after SuspendTimeout seconds, slurm allows to power up the powered down node again
-      SuspendTime: 900 # if a node doesn't start in SuspendTime seconds, the start is considered failed.
+      ResumeTimeout: 900 # if a node doesn't start in ResumeTimeout seconds, the start is considered failed.
 See https://slurm.schedmd.com/slurm.conf.html#OPT_ResumeProgram
-      ResumeTimeout: 900 # if a node is not used for ResumeTimeout seconds, it will shut down
       TreeWidth: 128 # https://slurm.schedmd.com/slurm.conf.html#OPT_TreeWidth
 ```